BabylonJS/OldDocumentationSite/content/extensions/ClonerSystem/RandomEffector.md

 Each Cloner can have a set of Effectors assigned.
 At this time of writing, there is only one Effector available, the RandomEffector.

 So what does an Effector generally?
 It influences properties of the clones cloned by a Cloner.
 The RandomEffector can influence all transfomation properties (scale/rotation/position) with repeatable random values.
 Different random sequences can be achieved with a different **seed** value.
-The randomEffector can serve more than one cloner but it has ony one property to control the strength of the random values.
+The randomEffector can serve more than one cloner but it has only one property to control the strength of the random values.
 Therefore each cloner has a property **sensitivity** to accept either all or only a portion of the cloners strength.

 ## Example